impuremaths/impuremaths.github.io/_posts/2020-02-22-why-trade-stock-options.md

 I can think of three reasons to trade stock options:

-1. To exploit psychological inefficiencies, including rare-event overestimation and risk non-neutrality,
+1. To exploit psychological inefficiencies (rare-event overestimation and risk non-neutrality),
-2. To exploit inefficiencies in accepted market regulations, including lending requirements and short-inaccessibility,
+2. To exploit inefficiencies in accepted market regulations (margin requirements and short-inaccessibility),
 3. To tangibly monetize diversification.

 ### Psychological inefficiencies